 - Through the Looking Glass (1987)

 - Peepshow (1988)

 This band provides examples of:

-- Bi the Way: Siouxsie, though she doesn't identify that way.
-For that matter, she doesn't label herself as hetero- or homosexual, either.
-What she's said is, "There are guys I have sex with, and there are girls I have sex with and I don't feel the need to label anything."
+- Bi the Way: Siouxsie, though she doesn't identify herself under a particular sexuality."There are guys I have sex with, and there are girls I have sex with, and I don't feel the need to label anything."